tushar2704/TAIPY-cookiecutter/README.md

-# TAIPY-Template
+# TAIPY Cookiecutter

-Welcome to the Taipy Template repository!
+Welcome to the Taipy Cookiecutter Template repository!
 This template provides a solid foundation for your projects, incorporating best practices and a streamlined structure.
 Whether you're a beginner or an experienced developer, this template will help you kickstart your projects in a Taipy manner.

 ## Getting Started